Courseware/buddypress-courseware/readme.txt

 If you are updating from version 0.1.x please backup your database/files!
 Courseware 0.9 is not fully backwards compatible!!!

+Also after upgrade|isntall if you are experiencing publishing problems (content is not published), make sure you updated your Courseware role in the Profile tab.

 == Frequently Asked Questions ==

 Before asking questions, please check the [BuddyPress Courseware Handbook](http://scholarpress.github.com/buddypress-courseware/handbook.html).

 == Changelog ==

+= 0.9.1 =
+* Updated query var for taxonomies
+* Make sure some objects are treated right.
+* cleanups for every BPSP_C=<COMPONENT>::is_<COMPONENT>
+* Cleanups in post types and taxonomies
+* Fixed another typo
+* Fixed soem typos, improved formbuilder loading
+* Fixed a typo not showing member take quiz button.
+Closes [#55](https://github.com/scholarpress/buddypress-courseware/issues/issue/55)

 = 0.9 =
 * Major codebase changes!!!